solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/internal-functions.md

 # Internal functions

-This section outlines optional internal functions provided by FPS.
-These functions offer a high degree of customization and can be overridden in your proposal contract as required.
-You can control their execution using the run function with granular action control.
+This section details optional internal functions offered by FPS.
+These functions allow for a significant level of customization and can be overridden in your proposal contract as needed.
+It's possible to explicity specify which functions to execute by using the `run` function with granularity control.

 -   `function _deploy(Addresses, address) internal`: Defines new contract deployments.
 Newly deployed contracts must be added to the `Addresses` contract instance through the setters methods.
 -   `function _afterDeploy(Addresses, address) internal`: Specifies post-deployment actions.
 Such actions can include wiring contracts together, transferring ownership rights, or invoking setter functions as the deployer.